learning-zone/angular-basics/README.md

 #### Q. ***How can I select an element in a component template?***

-We can get a handle to the DOM element via **ElementRef** by injecting it into component's constructor:
+We can get a handle to the DOM element via **ElementRef** by injecting it into component\'s constructor:
 ```typescript
 constructor(myElement: ElementRef) { ... }
 ```